Police: Man dies after his own gun discharges in struggle with State Troopers in VB

 According to Virginia State Police Spokeswoman Sgt.
 Michelle Anaya, around 10:23 p.m.
 Wednesday a State Trooper tried to stop a vehicle for reckless driving as it was heading westbound on I-264 near Newtown Road.
 The driver of the vehicle didn’t stop and a police pursuit ensued.

-During the pursuit the vehicle got off the interstate and drove into the parking lot of Banbury Lake Village Apartments and struck a parked car.
+During the pursuit the suspect got off Interstate 64 at Indian River Road and drove into the parking lot of Banbury Lake Village Apartments and struck a parked car.

 Police say the suspect ran from the crash scene but was caught by State Troopers after a brief foot chase.